moabu/cluster-mgr/README.md

 # Cluster Manager

-#### GUI tool for managing Gluu Server and OpenLDAP replication.
+#### GUI tool for installing and managing a highly available Gluu Server cluster.

 Cluster Manager currently only supports installation on Ubuntu 14 and 16.
 It can, however, be used to configure Gluu Server clusters on Ubuntu and CentOS.

 ##### Gluu Cluster Manager should be installed on a secure administrators computer or a VM as it will have SSH access to all servers in the cluster.

 After configuration, Cluster Manager no longer needs to be actively connected to the cluster for them to work properly.
-It can however be used to monitor and manage your cluster for modifications at any time.
+It can however be used to monitor your Gluu server health, make adjustments to your cluster configuration, and review Gluu Server logs.

 ##### The necessary ports that need to be opened in a default cluster installation are as follows: